Lamb-Project/lamb-kb-server/README.md

-go to http://localhost:9091 to access the web application Warning, this app runs on port 9091, different from the server port 9090 Warning, this app is not production ready and is only for development and debugging purposes
+go to http://localhost:9091 to access the web application Warning, this app runs on port 9091, different from the server port 9090 Warning, this app is not production ready and is only for development and debugging purposes.